irisnet-ai/java-api-client/docs/AiCheckOperationsApi.md

     String url = "url_example"; // String | The url to the video that needs to be checked.
     Callback callback = new Callback(); // Callback |
     Integer detail = 1; // Integer | Set the detail level of the response.  * _1_ - The response only contains the _Summary_ and possibly the _Encoded_ schemas for basic information's (better API performance). * _2_ - Additionally lists all broken rules (_BrokenRule_ schema) according to the configuration parameters that were requested. * _3_ - Also shows events (_Event_ schema) that contains extended features to each found object.
     Boolean imageEncode = false; // Boolean | Specifies whether or not to draw an output video that can be downloaded afterwards.
+The output video format will be MP4 containing H.264 encoding independent of the input format.
 The _Encoded_ schema will be available in the response.
     Integer checkRate = 0; // Integer | The milliseconds between each AI check.
 E.g. The AI will check 1 frame per second when checkRate is set to '1000'. try {
       apiInstance.checkVideo(configId, url, callback, detail, imageEncode, checkRate);